isuihko/selolaskuri/README.md

 Visual Studio Community 2015, C# ja .NET/WinForms, Windows 7/10

-New refactored version of Selolaskuri version 2 is in the directory "Selolaskuri" (old version in the directory "SELO-laskuri" is being deleted).
+New refactored version of Selolaskuri!

-10.6.2018 A lot of code refactoring to make automatic unit testing possible.
-Separated operations and calculations (i.e. business logic) from the form.
-Unit tests are in Selolaskuri.Tests and it makes testing of the parameter checking and calculations easy.
+10.-17.6.2018 -> Version 2.0.0.3.
+A lot of code refactoring to make automatic unit testing possible.
+Separated checking of input and calculations (i.e. business logic) from the form.
+Unit tests are now in Selolaskuri.Tests and it makes testing of the  input checking and calculations easy.
+Checked the calculations and usage of temporary variables and cleaned the code a lot.

 --